maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-8">

-## e will build a better future for Britain
+## We will build a better future for Britain

 </span>
 <span class="page" id="page-9">

-## B

-ritain is a great country ready to build a better future.

-This manifesto sets out Labour’s plan for national renewal.
+**Britain is a great country ready to build a better future.
+This manifesto sets out Labour’s plan for national renewal.**

 The British people, are known for tolerance, responsibility to others and for our belief in the value of hard work.
 We look confidently outward to the world.
 These are great British traditions - things we all believe in, things our country is good at.
 We are at our best when we work together.
 We see this every day in our workplaces, in our families, and in our communities.
 People want to get on, they want to give their children a better future, and they want to help to change Britain for the better.